vmware-tanzu/velero/site/content/docs/main/contributions/ibm-config.md

     --backup-location-config region=<YOUR_REGION>,s3ForcePathStyle="true",s3Url=<YOUR_URL_ACCESS_POINT>
 ```

-Velero does not currently have a volume snapshot plugin for IBM Cloud, so creating volume snapshots is disabled.
+Velero does not have a volume snapshot plugin for IBM Cloud, so creating volume snapshots is disabled.

 Additionally, you can specify `--use-restic` to enable [restic support][16], and `--wait` to wait for the deployment to be ready.